-If you’ve decided a basement remodel will be your big project this year but are struggling to figure out just what to do down there, you’ve come to the right place.
+You never actually made a decision on just what to do down there, Well, if you're looking for some inspiration you’ve come to the right place.
 We love basements!
 So, we decided to channel that love into helping you find the inspiration that you’ve been searching for.
-Here is our list of the top 5 ideas for a basement remodel in 2021.
+Here is our list of the top 5 ideas for a basement remodel in 2023.

 1 Home Office

-If you’re like the rest of us, 2020 really threw some changes your way.
-One change that might be sticking around for a little while is the shift to working from home.
+If you’re like the rest of us, the pandemic (remember that) really threw some changes your way.
+One change that might actually be sticking around is the ability to work from home.
 If you’re still making do with that wobbly old coffee table you turned into an impromptu desk shoved in the corner of your bedroom, maybe its time to start thinking about an upgrade.

 A basement home office could be the perfect way for you to bring some semblance of normalcy back into your daily work routine.
 Basements provide the added benefit of being on a whole separate floor.
 This can help create some mental separation from your work and home lives, even if it really is just a flight of stairs.